Inno-Cringineers/Telegram_Calendar/README.md

 - **Quality:**: The application meets non-functional requirements and quality attributes

 ## Description
 The project is a self-hosted solution that allows the user to run it on their server and get a service for working with events and reminders.
 User gets the opportunity to perform CRUD operations on events through the interface of the telegram bot.
+The telegram bot will notify the user about upcoming events at the frequency specified by the user, and send plans for the day.
 The service allows you to integrate data from existing calendars (Google, Outlook).

 ## Reminder Context Diagram
 <div style="display: flex; justify-content: center; background: white; padding: 6px;">